natelorenzen/lorenzen.ai/meta-work.md

 # Work at Meta — Nate Lorenzen

-This page summarizes publicly shareable contributions and initiatives led or co-developed by Nate Lorenzen during his tenure at Meta.
+This page summarizes publicly shareable contributions and initiatives led or co-developed by Nate Lorenzen during his tenure at Meta from 2013 through 2019.
 Internal documentation and proprietary materials are excluded.

 ## Sales and revenue impact